Web Comics I Really Like

 And if you still have an itch for Pokemon related content, you could also read their first Nuzlocke comic: The Pokedex Project- although it hasn't been completed and production has ended indefinitely.
 It still has all the halmarks of What the Water Gave Me (great art, cute designs, LGBT cast, etc.).

 I'm With You: An LGBT-friendly story, I'm With You follows Pazu and Nomi as they find a way to appease their families, deal with the wild beasts that are causing trouble for their villages, and sort out their feelings for each other.
+The comic is currently on hiatus with a sparse update here and there.

 Has themes of parental abuse/neglect, violence, blood, and occasional strong language.